build-on-aws/bedrock-agent-txt2sql/README.md

     5. Get me all of the customers who are vip, and have a blance under 500 dollars

-    6. Fetch me data of all procedures that were not insured, with customer names, and provide the athena query created
+    6. Fetch me data of all procedures that were not insured, with customer names, and provide the athena query created `(This query may return duplicates because it is creating a join query for Athena, and this service does not have integrity constraints)`

 ## Step 8: Setting Up Cloud9 Environment (IDE)